-- operational approach - a data state is modified during a statement execution in the following way: ... - ► the next statement to be executed after the current statement is: ... - ▶ if a stepwise statement execution is finished, then the output data is: ...
+- operational approach - a data state is modified step by step during a statement execution in the following way: ... - the next statement to be executed after the current statement is: ... - ▶ if a stepwise statement execution is finished, then the output state is: ...